 From high-end, private residential centers to state-funded rehab, Illinois has treatment for people from all backgrounds with any addiction.

 There are dozens of treatment centers in Chicago and its surrounding suburbs.
 Illinois has rehabs up and down the state, including ones that are more secluded from busier, more populated areas.
-We can help you find a rehab near you right now.

 Should I travel for treatment?